-An LCD digital monitor comes standard on all Atlas models and replaces the existing rear view mirror.
-It comes with a built-in speaker and touch screen buttons to control all settings.
+An LCD digital monitor comes standard and replaces the existing rear view mirror.
+It comes with a builtin speaker and touch screen buttons to control all settings.

 Included in the system are side cameras which are displayed on the digital monitor.
 Side cameras are activated with the turn signals.
 Putting on your right turn signal will display the passenger side camera and your left signal will display the drivers side camera.
-Putting the vehicle in reverse will activate the back-up camera.
+Putting the vehicle in reverse will activate the backup camera.
 The rear camera is the primary, and will override the side cameras if the vehicle is placed in reverse.
-The rear camera can be turned on while driving for use as a rearview mirror.
+The rear camera can be turned on while driving for use as a rearview mirror by pressing the power button.